-6 Ways to Stay Warm at Night (Without Cranking Up the Heat)
+6 Ways to Stay Warm at Night Without a Heater

 The weather outside is frightful, and cranking up the thermostat in your bedroom might feel delightful.
 But all that heat isn't exactly the greatest for your health.
 Hot, dry air can leave you with flaky skin, itchy eyes, a scratchy throat, and even nosebleeds (which is why we recommend sleeping with a humidifier).